yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 So, as you can see, our listener is running on port 4444 from the attack machine’s network interface (localhost).

-Now all we have to do is run our backdoor.asp file from the “WebDAV” directory and then you will get the meterpreter session.
+Now all we have to do is run our backdoor.asp file from the “WebDAV” directory, and then you will get the meterpreter session.

 ![17701a2dc491467e801ff5468b9540d4.png](resources/17701a2dc491467e801ff5468b9540d4.png)